 What is iron oxide made of?

 Iron oxides are compounds that are composed of iron and oxygen.
 There are seventeen known iron oxides and oxyhydroxides, of which the best known is rust, a type of iron oxide(III).
-Iron oxides and oxyhydroxides are common in nature and play an significant role in many processes, both geological and biological.
+Iron oxides and oxyhydroxides are common in nature and play a significant role in many processes, both geological and biological.

 What is black iron oxide used for?

 Black iron oxide or magnetite is used for resistance to corrosion, too.
-Often used in anti-corrosion paints is black iron oxide (found in many bridges, and Eiffel tower).
+Often used in anti-corrosion paints is black iron oxide (found in many bridges, and Eiffel Tower).
 Iron oxides are used to shorten proton relaxation times (T1, T2 and T2) as a contrast agent in magnetic resonance imaging.